Study Abroad Opportunities

 Providing a gateway to exciting opportunities to study abroad with various Sheridan partner institutions.
 Professor Kamzol is your resource to exploring enriching and rewarding semesters abroad while completing your Bachelors degree at the Pilon School of Business.

-Professor and Academic Student Exchange Coordinator
+Professor and International Academic Exchange Coordinator

 Pilon School of Business

 Students at Sheridan can apply for a full semester abroad (either a Fall Semester of Study typically August – January OR a Spring Semester of Study, typically February – July).

 In either case students once selected work with the BBA Advisors to select a range of courses for which they are eligible and for which there is room within their program of study at Sheridan.
 Advisors work to establish as many Sheridan course equivalents as possible, ideally, since the student will be paying tuition at Sheridan, this would be the equivalent of 5 full time course equivalents.
 There are opportunities as well for students who may be limited to Part Time studies abroad of less than 4 credits as well.
 Students will develop Learning Agreements.
 Upon completion of study at the Partner school students will be awarded AS, Advanced Standing, for the courses successfully completed.

 In addition to full semester study abroad students can choose to pursue a Summer School opportunity abroad during which a student will earn 1 full time credit (for a specific Sheridan BBA course equivalent) for study over either a two week or three week period at one of our Partner schools.
 These Summer School opportunities typically run in July or August of each summer.